113 E. Aurora Street

 “I am honored to be a member of the Board because I believe it is important to provide cultural experiences and opportunities of the highest quality to attract and retain citizens in our communities.
 I have personally enjoyed the productions at the Ironwood Theatre and look forward to contributing to the Theatre's continuing success as a regional performing arts center".

-Larry Gabka lives in Wakefield, MI with his wife Laurie and daughters Megan and Madeline.
-He earned a BS in Biology and a MS in Environmental Science and Policy from UW-Green Bay.
-Larry moved to the Ironwood area in 1996 when he became a faculty member at Gogebic Community College where he teaches Biology.
+Larry Gabka lives in Wakefield, MI with his wife Laurie and daughters Megan and Madeline (when they are not away at college).
+He is employed by the Michigan Education Association in the role of UniServ Director.
+Larry earned a BS in Biology and a MS in Environmental Science and Policy from UW-Green Bay.
+He moved to the Ironwood area in 1996 when he became a faculty member at Gogebic Community College where he taught biology for ten years.
 Larry is a musician(trumpet) and has performed for a number of local productions including the Scarlet Pimpernell, Scrooge the Musical and Sweet Charity.
 Larry also serves as Director of the Gogebic Range Concert Band, a position he has held since January 2001.

 "In addition to providing our community with entertainment through great programs, HIT gives local actors and musicians memorable performance opportunities.
 For this reason I am proud to serve on the HIT Board of Directors."